 Measuring The Desired Dimensions Of The Raised Garden Bed

-Before measuring the raised garden, know your landscape, including space, number of trees, and paved surfaces.
-This will particularly help you determine how much material is required.
+Before measuring for your raised garden, take a look at your landscape.
+Consider the space, number of trees, and paved surfaces.
+This will help you figure out how much material you need.

 Cutting The Boards To Size